 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-One in five Irish adults will have a digital bank account by 2025.
+25% of Irish adults have a digital bank account.

 More guides on Finder